 Summit One Vanderbilt offers a captivating spectacle with its mirrored interiors and unobstructed views of iconic skyscrapers like the Chrysler Building to the east and the Empire State Building to the south.
 Opening hours are generous, stretching until midnight, with the last entry at 11 p.m., making it ideal for late-night city explorers.

 The journey to the top is a thrilling one.
 You’ll zoom up 91 floors in a lightning-fast 43 seconds.
 When the doors open, the first room you’ll step into is Transcendence 1.
 There’s also Transcendence 2 on the 92nd floor that looks down on Transcendence 1.
-Be warned though, everything is reflective, so if you wear skirts or dresses, make sure you have something underneath to avoid flashing!
+Be warned, though, everything is reflective, so if you wear skirts or dresses, make sure you have something underneath to avoid flashing!

 If you’re considering a visit to Summit One Vanderbilt observatory, tickets start at $42 for general admission.
 Watching the sunrise isn’t one of the ticket options, but if you’re subscribed to their newsletter, you can usually find out about extra perks.
 Remember to bring your sunglasses, and you’ll be ready to soak in the mesmerizing beauty of New York City from Summit One Vanderbilt, the shiny new jewel in the skyline.

-To keep up to date with everything I share, follow along on my social media and read up on what camera gear I use when I take pictures around NYC!
+To keep up to date with everything she shares, follow along on social media and read up on what camera gear she uses to capture the shot.